Login or Register to make a submission.

 • All illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
 An additional document should be uploaded with figures and/or images displayed independent of the text to assist with layout editing.
 Please consult guidelines for information on figures/images and illustrations.

-• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines and complies with the Harvard referencing system.
+• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines and complies with the APA 7th citation and referencing system.

 • Any URLs in the body of the submission or in the reference list have been checked as active.